diodesign/diosix/README.md

 [![Run on Google Cloud](https://deploy.cloud.run/button.svg)](https://deploy.cloud.run?git_repo=https://github.com/diodesign/diosix)

 The Google Cloud Shell will open and ask you to select which Google Cloud project and region to use for these next steps.
-Google Cloud Run will then build a container image from the latest Diosix source code, and run it.
-In this environment, the container will not boot the hypervisor, and instead will start a web server that serves a page confirming it was built successfully.
+When selected, Google Cloud Run will then build a container image from the latest Diosix source code, and run it.
+In this environment, the container will not boot the hypervisor, and instead will start a web server that serves a page confirming the container was built successfully.
 Google Cloud Run will provide, in the Google Cloud Shell, a HTTPS URL to that server.

-In the Cloud Shell, run `docker images` to see the newly built container.
+In the Cloud Shell, run `docker images` to see the newly built container image.
 The output should be similar to:

 ```
 REPOSITORY                             TAG                 IMAGE ID            CREATED             SIZE